Claiming benefits after being made redundant

 When you are made redundant, you may receive several payments from your employer in a short time.
 This can mean you have to wait longer to get Universal Credit.

-Payments from your employer could include:
+Payments from your employer that count as earnings include:

 • outstanding holiday pay